-Dynamics and Stability: a More General Approach
+Dynamics and Stability: A More General Approach

-- A more general approach towards stability and change in social arrangements (political regimes, constitutions, coalitions, clubs, firms)-without giving up existence. - Essential ingredients: - Payoffs: different arrangements imply different payoffs - Power: different arrangements reallocate political or decision-making power - In this light, we need to study: - Change: which arrangements will be changed by force or reform - Stability: which arrangements will resist change - Are there any general insights? - Strategy: Formulate a general dynamic framework to investigate the interplay of these two factors in a relatively "detail-free" manner. - Details useful to go beyond general insights.
+- A more general approach towards stability and change in social arrangements (political regimes, constitutions, coalitions, clubs, firms)-without giving up existence. - Essential ingredients: - Payoffs: different arrangements imply different payoffs - Power: different arrangements reallocate political or decision-making power - In this light, we need to study: - Change: which arrangements will be changed by force or reform - Stability: which arrangements will resist change - Approach based on Acemoglu, Egorov and Sonin (2012). - Strategy: Formulate a general dynamic framework to investigate the interplay of these two factors in a relatively "detail-free" manner. - Details useful to go beyond general insights.